isomerpages/moe-rosyth/_contact-us/FAQ.md

 **I wish to share some feedback with the school.
 Who should I contact?**

 You can send an email to [rosyth_sch@schools.gov.sg](rosyth_sch@schools.gov.sg).
-If you wish to email the HODs of the relevant departments, you may look for their contact information via the “Contact Us” tab on the school website.
+We will get back to you or redirect you to the relevant staff in our school.